Solar Panel Size: How To Calculate Solar Panel, Battery, and Inverter

 But, for this article, it is important to calculate the number and size of solar panels.
 And again, we must assume a few things first, including:

-So, if the solar panels must collect ~13.3 kWh during 12h of daylight, that means on average ~1.11 kWh per hour, or 1.11 kW effectively, or ~2.22 kW of installed solar panels.
+So, if the solar panels must collect ~13.3 kWh during 12h of daylight, that means on average ~1.11 kWh per hour, or 1.11 kW effectively, or ~2.22 kW of installed solar panels (assuming 50% solar panel efficiency) due to the angle, orientation, season, weather, sun tracking system, and similar.

 Long Story Short: If we want our power inverter to provide 1000W for 8 hours every night, the system described in this article requires ~23 solar panels with a nominal power of 100W each, or 11 solar panels with a nominal power of 200W each, etc.